kn2tod/pistar-boot-from-usb/README.txt

  your wpa_supplicant.conf file into the boot directory so you can log into the system after boot.
 Or work off the Pi-Star-Setup Access Point.

-2) Once you've booted up this image, log into the command (SSH) terminal, run the following commands.
+2) Once you've booted up this image, log into the command (SSH) terminal and run the following commands.
 (Skip all the usual configuration stuff and go directly to the command prompt.)

     rpi-rw